ahdinosaur/ssb-pub/README.md

 automatically.
 Please keep this in mind if you find you need to make config changes, or, pull requests welcome.

+SSB requires persistence to store the log, secrets.
+The chosen default in the included config is 5gb, but you should raise this to a level that makes sense for your traffic.
+If you should find your volume filling up, follow the instructions for your provider as to how to increase the size or migrate to a larger volume.

 After updating the config, you can install SSB into your cluster with the
 following: